Russian peacekeepers’ vehicles pass along Lachin-Khankendi road without hindrance | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-The peaceful protesters on Thursday ensured the free movement of a truck, a passenger car and an armored vehicle of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Thursday ensured the free movement of two trucks, five passenger cars and an armored vehicle of Russian peacekeepers along the Lachin-Khankendi road.